alzaar/api_gateway/readme.md

 3.Rate Limiting

-- Limit the number of requests per user or IP to prevent abuse.
+- ~~Limit the number of requests per user or IP to prevent abuse.~~
-- Implement distributed rate limiting using Redis.
+- *Implement distributed rate limiting using Redis.* Revisit later, will require local docker/kubernetes instance.

 4.Caching